Marion County Planning Commission

 Appearing Before the Planning Commission

-If you wish to testify or receive the Planning Commission's decision you must complete the "Sign-In Sheet" available at the public hearing.
+If you wish to testify or receive the Planning Commission's decision you must complete the "Sign-In Sheet" at the public hearing.
 When called to speak, come forward to the table, give your name and address, and make your statement.
 Planning Commission members may ask questions to clarify your comments.
 If you have written testimony that was not presented to the Planning Division before the hearing, you should sign up to speak and submit it at that time.
 Briefly explain the main points rather than read your written testimony.

 The Planning Commission Chair will conduct the hearing as follows: